Barbara Pijan Lama Jyotishavidya

 " My husband and I have used nearly all of our disposable income for repaying student loans, and now after ten years of working full time (both of us!) we can see the light at the end of the tunnel.
 We might suddenly be able to afford to buy a house.
 Yet I'm not sure I want to be bound to one place; and this last round of foreclosures since the 2008 collapse really scared me.
 I feel so ambivalent about buying now... can you see good and bad (likely and unlikely) times to buy a house?
 In Canada or in India?"

 A: as much written background as you can provide is helpful.
 A timeline is very helpful also.
-I am perfectly happy to read several pages of questions with background if you can find the time to write it!
+I am perfectly happy to read several paragraphs of questions with background if you can find the time to write it!

 However each question should be a grammatical question punctuated by a question-mark.
 (The question-mark helps to signal emotionally openness to receive an answer. )